 Now, with this second National Lottery grant from HLF and the subsequent four year fundraising campaign, the final endowment will ensure that the David Parr House will not only open the house up to the public but also deliver its heritage to a much wider audience through a more ambitious activity, exhibition and outreach program.
 The grant will also support a member of staff dedicated to developing an interesting and innovative fundraising campaign.
 Information about this new post can be found on the website.

-It is hoped that project work will start in April this year, and be complete by autumn 2019.
+The project work will start in May 2017, and be completed by May 2021.